FTChinese/NEXT/README.md

 The story page is mostly likely to be opened in an app's webview.
 So it's important to test how it renders in-app, for example, in WeChat.

-### Stream Page
+### Stream Pages
-Stream page are pages that aggregate content.
+Stream pages are pages that aggregate content.
 Home page should be just one case of stream page.
 Although it may look different in the CMS menu, the Stream Page Management feature should be developed just once.

 #### Home Page
 We need to design both the home page and the editorial tools for updating the home page.
 The home page should be designed to be responsive.
 Editors should be able to focus on the content itself, rather than tinkering with the layout and style.
 It should also load instantly even on slow connection.
 It also need to be able to deliver more ad inventories without being noisy and cluttered.

 It is important to seperate content with style.
 Content should be considered data, which comes in the form of an object (json or PHP array).
 Style is controled by front end templates.

-Requirements from Feng:
-1. Desktop and Mobile app should have different story lists on home page.
+Requirements from Feng: Desktop and Mobile app should have different story lists on home page.

 Designer: focus on designing the fluid layout so that editors don't have to preview to be sure the page is good.